 At Reproductive Possibilities, we offer free consultations for anyone interested in becoming a parent through surrogacy.
 As soon as you set up a time to meet with our team, we can begin the process.

-If you’re ready to begin your surrogacy journey, contact us to schedule a complimentary interview with our founder, Melissa Brisman, as well as one of our Intended Parent Coordinators.
+If you’re ready to begin your surrogacy journey, contact us to schedule a complimentary consultation with our founder, Melissa Brisman, or another member of our management team, as well as one of our Intended Parent Coordinators.
 We will explain the surrogacy process in detail, what sets Reproductive Possibilities apart from other surrogacy agencies, and we’ll explore the options that would work best for you and your family.

 Upon signing our service agreement, our Intended Parent Coordinator will finalize your personal criteria and preferences, and then the search for your surrogate will begin.